goanpeca/nebari-docs-rag-demo/CONTRIBUTING.md

 **Follow PEP 8** with these specifics:

 - Line length: 100 characters (not 79)
-- Use Black for formatting
+- Use Ruff for linting and formatting
 - Use type hints for function signatures
 - Use docstrings (Google style)
+- Run pre-commit hooks before committing

 **Example**: